 Psoriasis is a chronic disease that undergoes stages of remissions and worsening and is incurable according to western medical protocols.

 Besides the skin itself, fingernails and toenails are commonly impacted by this disease and we call it psoriatic nail dystrophy.
-In some stages of development, psoriasis may lead to joints’ pain, rigorousness, and stiffness.
-This form of psoriasis identified as psoriatic arthritis.
+In some stages of development, psoriasis may lead to joint pain, rigorousness, and stiffness.
+This form of psoriasis is identified as psoriatic arthritis.
 Opposite of eczema that develops in the skin folds, psoriatic elements are more likely to be localized on the outer sides of the joints.

-Etiology of this disease in western medicine is virtually unidentified.
+Those triggers may vary from person to person.
 However, some factors that can trigger, initiate or deteriorate psoriasis are:

 - Repeatable and chronic throat infections,

 - Nicotine and alcohol consumption,

 The skin symptoms of psoriasis may have different appearances, locations, and forms.
 Deviations of psoriasis are: